loopstick/ArduinoTutorial/README.md

 start by wiring a button like this:
 ![Button_bb.png](/examples/07_Button/Button_bb.png)

+for those who are wondering, the 10kΩ resistor in this circuit is acting as a [pull-down resistor](https://eepower.com/resistor-guide/resistor-applications/pull-up-resistor-pull-down-resistor/#).
+It help reset the circuit after the button has been pushed (it bleeds extra energy to ground).

 if you don't still have an LED hooked up, add one on pin 13, like this:
 ![Button_LED_bb.png](/examples/07_Button/Button_LED_bb.png)